Aurora Hunt Aurora Hunt

 2. Scan the Cloud Cover Matrix

-Open your live weather radar and find the nearest 'hole' in the low and medium cloud layers.
-The high atmosphere must be clear.
+Open a live cloud map and find the nearest reachable clearing in the low and medium cloud layers.
+The high atmosphere should be as clear as possible.

 3. Verify the Darkness Window